AnmolDixitB13/AnmolDixitB13/README.md

 - 📜 Qualification: Engineer
 - 📫 How to reach me: dixitanmol13@gmail.com
 - 📙 Current Asignment: Working at Capgemini ( Software Engineer )
-- 😅 Other likes/interests: Human Biology 🫀 🧠, Environmental Science 🌳, Mahābhārat, Indian Astrology
+- 😅 Other likes/interests: Human Biology 🫀 🧠, Environmental Science 🌳, Mahābhārat & Indian Astrology

 <!---
 AnmolDixitB13/AnmolDixitB13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.